 When I was a little girl, wild blackberry picking was a thing.
 Once school was out for summer, we’d head to the blackberry patch and load up on those juicy purple-black drupelets.
 My mouth would water at the thought of Mom’s Blackberry Cobbler.

 To this day, Blackberry Cobbler remains at the very top of my favorite desserts.
-I like to take it out of the oven, let it cool for just a couple of minutes (so it won’t burn my tongue) and serve it with a big scoop of vanilla ice cream.
-When the ice cream hits the warm cobbler, it slowly begins to melt and the taste is indescribable.
-The textures of crunchy, creamy, sweet and tangy mingle together to deliver the perfect bite.
+I like to take it out of the oven, let it cool for just a couple of minutes (so it won’t burn my tongue), and serve it with a big scoop of vanilla ice cream.

 These days, when I make Mom’s Blackberry Cobbler for my family, there are never any leftovers.
 Ever.
 And everyone asks for their cobbler to be served a la mode.
-The premium vanilla ice cream is a must.
-Whipped cream just doesn’t cut it for this dessert.

 The beauty of Mom’s Blackberry Cobbler is that the crust can be used to make any fruit cobbler.
-I use this same recipe to make peach cobbler.
+I use this same recipe to make a peach cobbler.
 Mom’s peach cobbler was always out of this world good and so is mine.

 I’m sure you’ll find this recipe in any good church cookbook.
 I’ve seen several variations of it throughout the years.
 Of course, mom’s is my favorite.